 A cash flow forecast answers one of the hardest questions in business: should I spend less or invest more?

 If your forecast shows three consecutive months of negative cash flow with no recovery in sight, it's time to cut.
-But if it shows a temporary dip followed by a strong rebound — say, a slow January before your busy season kicks in — that might be exactly the right time to invest in marketing, inventory, or a new hire.
+But if it shows a temporary dip followed by a strong rebound (a slow January before your busy season kicks in), that might be exactly the right time to invest in marketing, inventory, or a new hire.

-The forecast gives you the confidence to make that call with numbers instead of anxiety.
+The forecast lets you make that call based on actual numbers, not anxiety.

 A Quick Example